Hot Comb Electric vs Brush Straightener—Which Suits Natural Hair?

 If you’re rocking afro hair, dealing with thick roots, or want a tool that targets precision without frying your strands—this one's for you.

-• Type 4 hair (especially 4B/4C): Needs firm tension & targeted heat
+• Type 4 hair (especially 4B/4C): Needs firm tension and targeted heat

-• Natural hair with shrinkage: Helps elongate texture temporarily
+• Natural hair with shrinkage: Helps elongate curls temporarily

-• Protective styling prep: Great before braiding or cornrows
+• Protective styling prep: Useful before braiding or cornrows

 Which style suits you best?
 Read on to decide if you’re #TeamHotComb or #BrushConvert.

-How to Use a Hot Comb Electric Safely
+How to Use a Hot Comb Safely on Natural Hair

 hot comb electric - KentDO